 Eligibility Requirements

-- All contests are open to students around the world ages 13 to 19 who are in middle school or high school, except “What High School is Like in 2023,” which is open only to secondary students.
+- All contests are open to students around the world ages 13 to 19 who are in middle school or high school.
 College students cannot submit entries.

 - Students ages 19 or under who have completed high school but are taking a gap year or are otherwise not enrolled in college can participate.